Boundary marks

 Urban Surveys

-if the land abuts a road, at each extremity of the land surveyed, including the junction or intersection of roads
+- if the land abuts a road, at each extremity of the land fronting the road, including the intersection with other roads

-if the plan does not abut a road there must be at least two reference marks
+- if the plan does not abut a road there must be at least two reference marks for each parcel of land surveyed as indicated by section 52(3)(a) Surveying and Spatial Information Regulation 2024

-if the nature of a reference mark is a “Specific Point” and the corner abuts a road an additional reference mark must be placed within the road corridor, see Schedule 3 Surveying and Spatial Information Regulation 2017
+- if the nature of a reference mark is a “Specific Point” and the corner abuts a road an additional reference mark must be placed within the road corridor, see section 51(6) and Schedule 3 Surveying and Spatial Information Regulation 2024

 Rural Surveys

-For a rural survey (except a survey referred to in clause 18 Surveying and Spatial Information Regulation 2017 ), two reference marks are required for each parcel shown on the plan in accordance with clause 30 Surveying and Spatial Information Regulation 2017.
+For a rural survey (except a survey referred to in section 54 Surveying and Spatial Information Regulation 2024), two reference marks are required for each parcel shown on the plan in accordance with section 52(3)(b) Surveying and Spatial Information Regulation 2024.

 Further to this, reference marks will also be required in the following circumstances:

-if the nature of a reference mark is a “Specific Point” and the corner abuts a road an additional reference mark must be placed within the road corridor, see Schedule 3 Surveying and Spatial Information Regulation 2017
+- if the nature of a reference mark is a “Specific Point” and the corner abuts a road an additional reference mark must be placed within the road corridor, see section 51(6) and Schedule 3 Surveying and Spatial Information Regulation 2024

-if the land has a frontage to a stream, which is greater than 500 metres, so as to refer to the intersection of each side boundary and the stream bank
+- if the land has a frontage to a natural feature boundary, which is greater than 500 metres, so as to refer to the intersection of each side boundary with the natural feature

 Roads

-Clause 31 Surveying and Spatial Information Regulation 2017 applies to a survey for the purpose of creating, redefining or widening of a road under any Act.
+Section 53 Surveying and Spatial Information Regulation 2024 applies to a survey for the purpose of creating, redefining or widening of a road under any Act.
 The clause requires the placement of reference marks which must be shown on the plan as described below.

-If a reference mark consists of a drill hole and wing, clause 31(5) Surveying and Spatial Information Regulation 2017 requires that there must be 2 such marks.
+If a reference mark consists of a drill hole and wing, section 53(6) Surveying and Spatial Information Regulation 2024 requires that there must be 2 such marks.

 For urban surveys reference marks must be placed: